VA-BU-CLF Brain Bank

-The VA-BU-SLI Brain Bank was established in 2008 at the Edith Nourse Rogers Memorial Veterans Hospital in Bedford, MA, under the leadership of neuropathologist and neurologist Dr. Ann McKee.
+The VA-BU-CLF Brain Bank was established in 2008 at the Edith Nourse Rogers Memorial Veterans Hospital in Bedford, MA, under the leadership of neuropathologist and neurologist Dr. Ann McKee.
 Donate directly to Dr. McKee’s work at Support the Brain Bank.

 Purpose of the Brain Bank:

-The purpose of the VA-BU-SLI Brain Bank is to collect and study post-mortem human brain and spinal cord tissue to better understand the effects of trauma on the human nervous system.
-The VA-BU-SLI Brain Bank will initially:
+The purpose of the VA-BU-CLF Brain Bank is to collect and study post-mortem human brain and spinal cord tissue to better understand the effects of trauma on the human nervous system.
+The VA-BU-CLF Brain Bank will initially:

 - Acquire tissue samples and clinical information from deceased athletes to better understand the pathology, etiology, and epidemiology of trauma related neurodegenerative disorders.